8kevinxu/cse15l-lab-reports/LabReport1.md

 # Week 1 Lab Report

-## How to log into a course-specific account on ieng6
+## How to log into a course-specific account on ieng6 (Remotely Connecting)
 ### Step 1: Download Visual Studio Code (if you don't already have it)
 Go to https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
+Download the version that corresponds to your computer, i.e. if you have a mac, install the mac version, otherwise you'll run into problems.
 When it is installed, it should open a window that looks like this when opened.
 ![Image](VSCODE.png)

 ### Step 2: Connect Remotely